It Really May be Good News All These Secondary Players Leaving

 Arkansas really only had Catalon at his best for three of the last 26 games.

 Now they have to bring in a whole host of new faces, along with a new coaching staff.
-Barry Odom coached the safeties and he brought in cornerbacks coach Dominique Bowman, who had less than a year coaching the cornerbacks, then fired him in less than a year.
+Barry Odom coached the safeties and he brought in cornerbacks coach Dominique Bowman, who had less than a year coaching the cornerbacks before being fired.

-The result of all that was bad.
+The result of all that was a giant mess.
 Three of the four defensive coaches are being replaced.

 That's the bad news that really isn't terrible.
 Bringing in some new blood and ideas can't be any worse because hopefully that's as bad as it can get.